Gluten Allergy Rash: Symptoms, Causes, and Treatments

 To ensure your diet is gluten-free, it's crucial to read food labels carefully.
 Avoid foods with wheat, barley, rye, and their derivatives.
 It's also important to be aware of hidden sources of gluten, such as in sauces, dressings, and certain processed foods.

 Avoiding gluten cross-contamination is another key measure.
 This involves separate preparation areas and utensils for gluten-free foods in your kitchen.
-It may also require extra caution when eating out or purchasing packaged foods.
+Extra caution may also be required when eating out or purchasing packaged foods.

 Additionally, you should be mindful of your skin's response to various substances.
 Certain skincare products, laundry detergents, or fabrics can irritate sensitive skin and worsen a gluten allergy rash.
 Opt for hypoallergenic, fragrance-free products when possible and avoid known irritants.